Learn How To Pickle Vegetables The Easy Way

 I simply check my vegetables every day for a week or two.
 If they are floating to the top, which they will inevitably do, I push them down in the brine with a vegetable pounder to allow them to soak up the liquid.

-The brine is what keeps them from developing bad bacteria and mold.
+The brine helps slow spoilage and supports safe refrigerated storage.
 If, at any point, you see any signs of spoilage or visible mold do not eat the vegetables, dispose of them.

 HOW LONG DOES IT TAKE TO QUICK PICKLE VEGETABLES